-The Finn Rock Floodplain Restoration site is located within the southern portion of the FRR and can be described as a floodplain area with a main side channel of the McKenzie River running through it.
-The northeastern portion includes a large artificial gravel pond with two smaller connected ponds; the northwestern portion includes a small wetland-stream complex; and the southern portion is mostly a single thread side channel.
-The Holiday Farm Fire of 2020 burned through the project area and has affected portions in slightly different ways.
-In March of 2016 the McKenzie River Trust (MRT) took ownership of the FRR property and BPA holds a conservation easement on the property.
+The Finn Rock Floodplain Restoration Phase 2 site is located within the northern portion of the FRR and can be described as a floodplain area with a side channel of the McKenzie River running through it.
+The northeastern portion of the project area includes a large artificial gravel pond with two smaller connected ponds; the northwestern portion includes a small wetland-stream complex; and the southern portion includes a historic mainstem flow path that is now disconnected from the McKenzie River.
+The

+Holiday Farm Fire of 2020 burned through the project area and has affected portions in slightly different ways.
+In March of 2016 the McKenzie River Trust (MRT) took ownership of the FRR property, and BPA holds a conservation easement on the property.
 The project site is not accessible to the public, but the McKenzie River has a substantial amount of fishing, boating, and recreational use.
 Just downstream of the project area, the Finn Rock Boat Landing is a popular launch point for day trips, that may include fishing, or going down the McKenzie River in a raft, kayak, or a drift boat.

 BPA proposes to fund the MRT to lower selected floodplain areas and reshape side channels to increase hydrologic connectivity and improve secondary channel and floodplain interactions within the FRR.
-BPAs funds would only cover a portion of the total cost for this action and there would be several other funding agencies; including the U.S. Forest Service, Willamette National Forest, and McKenzie Watershed Council.
-The project site is located within the southern portion of the FRR and can be described as a floodplain area with a main side channel of the McKenzie River running through it.
 The environmental effects of these types of restoration actions were evaluated in the Programmatic EA.
+BPA's funds would only cover a portion of the total cost for this action and there would be several other funding agencies, including the National Oceanic and Atmospheric Administration (NOAA), U.S. Forest Service, McKenzie Watershed Council, and the Eugene Water and Electric Board.

-The Finn Rock Floodplain Restoration project would include a suite of restoration actions to: (1) restore surface water connectivity to the floodplain; (2) redistribute sediment to equilibrate the floodplain elevations and maximize hydrologic connectivity in order to reactivate a complex network of channels and wetlands; (3) use floodplain terrace sediments to partially fill remnant artificial gravel ponds and convert part of the pond to a wetland complex with islands; (4) add up to 1,540 pieces of large woody material to slow stream velocities and create complex habitat for native plant, fish, and wildlife species.
-The work would occur in both in uplands, and in wetlands and below the Ordinary High Water (OHW).
+The Finn Rock Floodplain Restoration Phase 2 project would include a suite of restoration actions to: (1) restore surface water connectivity to the floodplain; (2) redistribute sediment to equilibrate the floodplain elevations and maximize hydrologic connectivity in order to reactivate a complex network of channels and wetlands; (3) use floodplain terrace sediments to partially fill remnant artificial gravel ponds and convert part of the pond to a wetland complex with islands; (4) add up to 1,880 pieces of large woody material to slow stream velocities and create complex habitat for native plant, fish, and wildlife species.
+To support construction and long-term maintenance, several temporary access roads, a permanent access road, and several staging areas would be installed in the project area.
+The work would occur both in uplands, and in wetlands and below the Ordinary High Water (OHW).
 Project work areas are depicted in Figure 1-1.

-BPA would contribute funding for about 10 percent of the overall project construction costs; going toward limited earthwork activities associated with channel reconstruction.
-Specifically, BPA funds would contribute to the following actions: (1) redistribution of sediment (fill and removal; about 21 acres), (2) temporary construction of access roads, stream and wetland crossings, and staging areas (about 1.3 acres), (3) temporary excavation to partially drain the pond (about 300 cubic yards), (4) temporary construction of an about 1,700-foot-long water diversion channel to dewater and isolate fill zones, including collection and relocation of fish and other aquatic organisms, (5) temporary diversion of partial flow at the head of the side channel to reduce flows entering the project area, and (6) temporary placement of woven sacks filled with onsite alluvium to reduce water entering cut zones from the mainstem McKenzie River.
-Other funding partners would fund the remainder of the project, and be responsible for long-term maintenance of the restoration project at the site.
+BPA would contribute funding for about 10 percent of the overall project construction costs; going toward limited earthwork activities associated with channel reconstruction and floodplain lowering.
+Specifically, BPA funds would contribute to the following actions: (1) redistribution of sediment (fill and removal; about 9 acres); (2) temporary construction of access roads, stream and wetland crossings, and staging areas (about 0.6 acre); (3) temporary construction of an about 1,600-foot-long water diversion berm to dewater and isolate fill zones, including collection and relocation of fish and other aquatic organisms; (4) temporary diversion of partial flow at the head of the side channel to reduce flows entering the project area; and (5) temporary placement of woven sacks filled with onsite alluvium to redirect flow and reduce water velocities adjacent to cut zones along the mainstem.
+Other funding partners would fund the remainder of the project and be responsible for long-term maintenance of the restoration project at the site.